okibcn/wslcompact/README.md

 ```
 The new TEMP folder will be active only for that PowerShell terminal session, so no problem at all for the rest of the system and it won't leave garbage.

+## EXAMPLES

-A typical output would be:
+A typical operation would be:

 ```
 PS> wslcompact